avadae/minigin/README.md

 # Goal

 Minigin can/may be used as a start project for the exam assignment in the course 'Programming 4' at DAE.
 In that assignment students need to recreate a popular 80's arcade game with a game engine they need to program themselves.
 During the course we discuss several game programming patterns, using the book '[Game Programming Patterns](https://gameprogrammingpatterns.com/)' by Robert Nystrom as reading material.
-These patterns need to be applied (when applicable) as well as all (most) [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

 # Disclaimer

 Minigin is, despite perhaps the suggestion in its name, not a game engine.
-It is just a very simple sdl2 ready project.
-None of the patterns discussed in the course are used (except singleton which use we challenge during the course).
+It is just a very simple sdl2 ready project with some of the scaffolding in place to get started.
+None of the patterns discussed in the course are used yet (except singleton which use we challenge during the course).
 It is up to the students to implement their own vision for their engine, apply patterns as they see fit, create their game as efficient as possible.

 # Use